Alliance of blue states vows to meet Paris climate goals without Trump

 Included in the 2015 Paris accord was a hefty financial commitment: Developed countries pledged to transfer a combined $100 billion to developing nations to help them comply with the agreement, which seeks to hold increases in global temperatures to below 2 degrees Celsius.

 Will the 14 states pay the U.S. share?
-Former Secretary of State John Kerry said at the press conference that he had met with several financial leaders, including ex-New York City Mayor Michael Bloomberg and World Bank president Jim Yong Kim, to discuss private-sector funding.
+Former Secretary of State John F. Kerry said at the press conference that he had met with several financial leaders, including ex-New York City Mayor Michael Bloomberg and World Bank President Jim Yong Kim, to discuss private sector funding.

 Mr. Brown pointed to the cap-and-trade agreement between California and Quebec, which he said could result in “billions of dollars of private money that could go in part to supporting Third World countries to the extent they could reduce their greenhouse gases.”

-Mr. Trump has said that he would reconsider withdrawing from the climate agreement if the conditions are renegotiated, which so far European leaders have said they refuse to do.
+Mr. Trump has said that he would reconsider withdrawing from the climate agreement if the conditions are renegotiated, which, so far, European leaders have said they refuse to do.

-The announcement received a shout-out from actor Leonardo DiCaprio.
+The announcement received a shoutout from actor Leonardo DiCaprio on Twitter.

 Mr. Cuomo urged other governors to join the alliance, saying they should “take a hard look at the facts and the science and put aside the politics.”

-“The coalition and the alliance and the sharing of information and the sharing of technology I think is a beautiful example to the denial of the federal government,” Mr. Cuomo said, “and that’s what this is alliance about.”
+“The coalition and the alliance and the sharing of information and the sharing of technology, I think, is a beautiful [counterexample] to the denial of the federal government,” Mr. Cuomo said, “and that’s what this alliance is about.”